-The Group Human Resources Director will communicate this policy and any subsequent updates or amendments to it, to all Divisions within the company for implementation.
+The Chief Human Resources Officer will communicate this policy and any subsequent updates or amendments to it, to all Divisions within the company for implementation.

 The Divisions and Business Units within Toll have the primary responsibility to:

-- communicate this policy to all employees and contractors under Toll’s operational control, and
+- Communicate this policy to all employees and contractors under Toll’s operational control.